 The presence of omeprazole can also cause the results of clinical tests to be skewed, so make sure everyone’s aware you’re taking it before getting these tests done.

-It’s generally recommended to steer clear of alcohol while taking prednisolone, since this may exacerbate side effects and has the potential to cause severe stomach problems.
+It’s generally recommended to steer clear of alcohol while taking omeprazole, since this may exacerbate side effects and has the potential to cause severe stomach problems.

-Corticosteroids like prednisolone aren’t usually prescribed for pregnant women, since there’s some evidence that they can cause birth problems like low birth weight, growth problems and issues for the mother, such as an increased risk of preeclampsia.See a doctor about omeprazole
+PPIs like omeprazole aren’t usually prescribed for pregnant women, since there’s some evidence that they can cause birth problems like low birth weight, growth problems and issues for the mother, such as an increased risk of preeclampsia.See a doctor about Omeprazole

 If you think you may be suffering from any of the conditions that prednisolone can be used to treat, don’t rely on guesswork - speak to a doctor online now.